magento/devdocs/src/guides/v2.4/rest/tutorials/inventory/in-store-pickup.md

   - Integration
 ---

-The in-store pickup feature allows shoppers to select a physical location wear they can pick up an entire order.
+The in-store pickup feature allows shoppers to select a physical location where they can pick up an entire order.
 As a result, any orders that are fulfilled with this method bypass the shipping steps in the standard workflow.

 An order must meet the following requirements to be eligible for in-store pickup: